haidepzai/Snake-GUI/README.md

 >If hit yourself or the border, the game is over!
 >Made with Java Swing.

+## How to use

+> Open the jar file to execute the program

 ## Screenshot

 | <a href="https://gitlab.com/haidepzai/snakegui" target="_blank">**Snake GUI**</a>